 Once you’ve won a customer, you want to keep them.
 The way to do this is to keep delivering value to them.
 Specifically, you need to keep offering them ways to improve their lives.
 A common strategy is to turn a one-off purchase into a repeating service offering.
-Implementing ecommerce recurring payments can play an important role in this.
+Implementing e-commerce recurring payments can play an important role in this.

-The basics of ecommerce recurring payments
+The basics of e-commerce recurring payments

-The terms “recurring payments”, “instalments”, “subscriptions” and “card-on-file payments” are often used interchangeably.
+The terms “recurring payments”, “instalments”, “subscriptions”, and “card-on-file payments” are often used interchangeably.
 This is understandable because there’s a lot of crossover between them.
 In fact, more than one term can apply to any given transaction.
 They are, however, slightly different.

 The term "recurring payments" just means charging a customer on a recurring basis.
 The amount may be fixed or variable.
 The payment term can be time-limited or ongoing.

-The benefits of ecommerce recurring payments
+The benefits of e-commerce recurring payments

-Ecommerce recurring payments offer numerous benefits to both merchants and their customers.
+E-commerce recurring payments offer numerous benefits to both merchants and their customers.
 All of these, however, effectively hinge on their ability to remove friction.
 In particular, they reduce the need for manual input on the part of both the customer and the merchant.

 The customer only has to provide their payment details once.
 The merchant only has to set up the recurring payment once.
 After that, the payment literally takes care of itself.
 The merchant gets secure, predictable income and can also plan their inventory more reliably.
 The customer gets affordable, predictable expenses.
-This makes it easier for both to manage their cash-flow.
+This makes it easier for both to manage their cash flow.